LRAP Program Description

 - defaulted on a previous LRAP loan; or

-- included a previously received LRAP loan in any bankruptcy filing as a dischargeable debt.
+- included a previously-received LRAP loan in any bankruptcy filing as a dischargeable debt.

-12. Prior to receiving each loan payment, a participating attorney must provide a Certification of Employment and
+8. Prior to receiving each loan payment, a participating attorney must provide LSC with a Certification of Employment and

 LRAP loans may be used for payment of the following educational loans incurred for law school expenses (“eligible law

 - Federal Stafford Loans (Subsidized/Unsubsidized)